SebastianCallh/master-explorer/development-notes.md

 ### The Scraper
 The scraper does not parse all course pages successfully so the selection of courses is not complete.
 However I have decided to continue developing the web application firstly and then fix this issue when time permits.

 ### Missing URLS
 Some courses does not have urls in the course list, such as Avancerad programvarudesign, Maskininlärning, planering och reglering fär autonoma farkoster, and Avancerad programvarudesign.

+### Workflow
+Using the workflow tools in Reflex has been pretty neat, but it took quite some time to wrap my head around how to pass data between them in a way that worked as intended (everything being events and dynamics is a bit tricky at times).
+Upon completing the course selection menu it became apparent that slots are not scraped correctly for all courses, making them simply disappear when being selected.